eschares/eschares.github.io.2/index.md

 In this role, I am subject specialist / liaison to [three](https://www.ece.iastate.edu/) [engineering](https://www.mse.iastate.edu/) [departments](https://www.imse.iastate.edu/) on campus, providing [research help](https://instr.iastate.libguides.com/prf.php?account_id=55135), [instruction](https://instr.iastate.libguides.com/latex), collection development, and outreach.

-I also help evaluate and support Iowa State's growing number of [Open Access agreements](https://open.lib.iastate.edu/open-access/agreements) with publishers, conducting scientometric analyses of our academic publications to find patterns across campus.
-I use Dimensions, Web of Science, Altmetrics, Open Refine, Unsub, OpenAlex, Python, pandas, R, and LaTeX to do this work.
+I also work to evaluate and support Iowa State's growing number of [Open Access agreements](https://open.lib.iastate.edu/open-access/agreements) with publishers, conducting bibliometric analyses of academic publications to find patterns across our campus and beyond.
+I use Dimensions, Web of Science, OpenAlex, Unsub, Altmetrics, Open Refine, Python, pandas, R, LaTeX, and Overleaf to do this work.

+I am also a Visiting Researcher at the [ScholCommLab](https://www.scholcommlab.ca/) at the University of Ottawa, Canada.

-In 2022, I conducted a [study](https://doi.org/10.1162/qss_a_00237) on the impact of the recently updated OSTP guidance, which will make U.S. federally funded research publicly available by 2026.
+In 2022, I conducted a [study](https://doi.org/10.1162/qss_a_00237) on the impact of the recently updated OSTP (Nelson) guidance, which will make U.S. federally funded research publicly available by 2026.
 A companion website hosts [interactive versions](https://ostp.lib.iastate.edu) of each graph from the article, allowing users to pan, zoom, hover, and explore the data more thoroughly.

 In 2021, I created and launched [Unsub Extender](https://unsubextender.lib.iastate.edu/), a free Python-based web app to help libraries better analyze and understand their [Unsub](https://unsub.org) data.
 I published a [paper](https://doi.org/10.1162/qss_a_00200), and the project was honored with the 2022 RUSA ETS [Best Emerging Technology Application](https://rusaupdate.org/2022/03/2022-ets-best-emerging-technology-application-award/) (BETA) Award and the 2022 ASEE ELD [Innovation in Access to Engineering Information Award](https://sites.asee.org/eld/about-the-eld/awards/#innovation).